+We have made a lot of progress since 2017 - with the median gender pay gap decreasing from 20% to 13%, and a small but consistent increase in the proportion of women in the upper earning quartiles.
 While we know a lot of the differences in where our men and women work come down to different choices, we care about building a supportive environment where all employees have access to the same opportunities.
-We'll continue our work towards this in three areas:
+We'll continue our work towards this in continuing to focus on our three key areas

-- Attraction and Selection developing unbiased processes to attract and select diverse talent at all levels - Flexible Working create an inclusive place to work by supporting part-time and flexible working at all levels - Succession Planning create a diverse leadership pipeline through succession planning and tailored development paths.
+- 1. Attraction and Selection developing unbiased processes to attract and select diverse talent at all levels - 2.
+Flexible Working create an inclusive place to work by supporting part-time and flexible working at all levels - 3.
+Succession Planning create a diverse leadership pipeline through succession planning and tailored development paths.